mstaniak/mstaniak.github.io/_pages/about.md

 I am a PhD student at the Institute of Mathematics, University of Wrocław, where I am working on topics related to applications of statistics in proteomics.
 My advisors are [Małgorzata Bogdan](http://www.math.uni.wroc.pl/~mbogdan/) and [Tomasz Burzykowski](https://www.uhasselt.be/fiche_en?email=tomasz.burzykowski).

-At the Institute of Mathematics, I teach an [introductory course in R](https://mstaniak.github.io/teaching/2019-fall-R) and I [help students who want to learn R programming and data analysis](https://github.com/StatsIMUWr/R_Workshops).
+At the Institute of Mathematics, I teach an [introductory course in R](https://github.com/mstaniak/PiADwR), [advanced R course](https://github.com/mstaniak/SoftwareDev_R) and [some statistics](https://usosweb.uni.wroc.pl/kontroler.php?_action=katalog2%2Fosoby%2FpokazOsobe&os_id=162998&lang=en).

 Through my second advisor, I am associated with [Center for Statistics@UHasselt](https://www.uhasselt.be/censtat).
 With researchers from CenStat, I work on topics in protein quantification.

 I am also a software engineer for the [MSstats](https://github.com/MeenaChoi/MSstats) package in [Olga Vitek's lab](https://olga-vitek-lab.ccis.northeastern.edu/).
-I also collaborate with the [Mass Spectrometry Lab@IBB PAS](https://github.com/hadexversum/).

-My interests focus around
+My interests interests:
 * applied statistics & biostatistics - particularly in proteomics,
 * statistical software development,
-* feature selection,
-* automation in data exploration.
+* high-dimensional data analysis.